joeyballentine/ntsc-simulator/README.md

 ## Comb Filter Modes

 - **2-sample delay** (default): Cancels chroma from luma using a horizontal delay.
 Can produce rainbow cross-color on sharp edges.
 - **1H line-delay** (`--comb-1h`): Uses the adjacent line from the same field.
-Reduces rainbow artifacts but introduces hanging-dot patterns on horizontal color transitions.
+Reduces rainbow artifacts but introduces hanging-dot patterns on horizontal color transitions as well as some line doubling.